learning-zone/react-basics/README.md

 * Takes care of `shouldComponentUpdate()` implicitly
 * `State()` and `Props` are Shallow Compared
 * Pure Components are more performant in certain cases

-Similar to Pure Functions in JavaScript, a React component is considered a Pure Component if it renders the same output for the same state and props value.
-React provides the `PureComponent` base class for these class components.
-Class components that extend the `React.PureComponent` class are treated as pure components.

-It is the same as Component except that Pure Components take care of `shouldComponentUpdate()` by itself, it does the *shallow comparison* on the state and props data.
-If the previous state and props data is the same as the next props or state, the component is not Re-rendered.

-React Components re-renders in the following scenarios:

-1. `setState()` is called in Component
-1. `props` values are updated
-1. `this.forceUpdate()` is called

-In the case of Pure Components, the React components do not re-render blindly without considering the updated values of React `props` and `state`.
-If updated values are the same as previous values, render is not triggered.

 **1. Stateless Component:**